 Toys.
 Balls, tugs ropes, squeaky stuffed animals.
 Whatever your dog’s toy of choice, make sure it travels with you.
 Best it cleans its teeth on something you own rather than the lovely cottage’s leather armchair.

 Depending how fussy or pampered your pooch is will determine whether or not you need to take a bed for them.
 Hardier breeds like Alaskan Malamutes are typically happiest on the coldest surface they can find.
 Whereas some gallant but bony Irish Wolf Hounds we know simply can’t be anywhere other than their massive, squishy beds.
-For those of you with smaller breeds, we came across these suitcase beds – a quirky take on reusing a vintage suitcase and providing the ultimate comfort factor for the woof in your life.
+For those of you with smaller breeds, we came across these dog Chesterfields – providing the ultimate comfort factor for the woof in your life.

 Pack the poo bags.
 You don’t need us to nag you about scooping the poop.
 It just has to be done.
 Otherwise you’ll be grooming the soles of your precious Hunter wellies or Dubarry boots too.
 You don’t want to cause a mass exit from the village pub post walk now do you.